w3c/wot/proposals/deliverable-proposals/security.md

 review is critical) and would also create a location for new security features to be placed, such as onboarding.

+To reflect the new document's status, it would need a new name, such as "WoT Security and Privacy Recommendations" or "WoT Security and Privacy Recommended Practices".

 ## Description
 The WoT Security and Privacy deliverable would describe integrated security and privacy considerations and features for all WoT systems and deliverables.
 In addition to consolidating existing informative